ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-25-what-kind-of-game-is-business.markdown

 In the consulting world, Finite business thinking leads to companies focusing on chargeability above all else, including training.
 But long term, training is essential to the sustainability of the business.
 Technology moves on and people must learn.

-At Kodak, Finite thinking meant that even though they invented the digital camera, they didn't capitalize on it because it would have hurt their immediate busienss - film.
+At Kodak, Finite thinking meant that even though they invented the digital camera, they didn't capitalize on it because it would have hurt their immediate business - film.

 I think Finite thinking is the problem behind [The Innovators Dilemma](https://www.amazon.com/Innovators-Dilemma-Technologies-Management-Innovation/dp/1633691780/).
 Innovators start thinking with an Infinite mindset, as they need to build a company that lasts long enough to succeed.
 As they grow and make profit thought, innovators get sucked into the trap of protecting their revenue streams, and switch to Finite thinking.